-London’s west-end stages are common place for Tapeswitch sensors, this particular one has a scene where the staircase retracts as the actor walks down the stairs, giving the illusion of walking in mid-air.
+London’s West End stages are home to many Tapeswitch sensors.
+This particular one has a scene where the staircase retracts as the actor walks down the stairs, giving the illusion of walking in mid-air.
 The customer required a sensor to be fitted to 14 triangular steps of an automated stage set.
-The step-sensor needed to send a signal when it was stepped on by a person over 35kg.
-The sensor also needed to be very thin, anti-slip/trip and be glued to the step surface.
+The step-sensor then needed to send a signal when it was stepped on by a person over 35kg.
+The sensor also needed to be very thin, anti-slip/trip, and be glued to the step surface.

 For this application we suggested an array of very thin pressure-sensitive mats, fitted to the treads of the curved staircase.
-The sensors themselves were constructed using the ribbon-switch technology sandwiched between very thin, top and bottom layers of PVC material.
-The treads of the staircase were almost rectangular which meant much more wiring and soldering than usual as well as the switches all being different lengths.
+The sensors themselves were constructed using ribbon-switch technology sandwiched between very thin top and bottom layers of PVC material.
+The treads of the staircase were almost rectangular, which meant much more wiring and soldering than usual.
+The fact the switches were all of different lengths added to the complexity of the job.
 The single-lead wiring gave the customer a single output signal to use in his control system.
 Each sensor was RF welded to provide a fully waterproof seal.

 - Activate at 35kg and above

 - Less than 5mm depth.